Leviathan321/opensbt-core/README.md

 ```
  -h, --help            show this help message and exit
-  -e EXP_NUMBER         Name of default experiment to be used. (show all experiments via -info)].
+  -e EXP_NUMBER         Name of existing experiment to be used. (show all experiments via -info)].
   -i N_GENERATIONS      Number generations to perform.
   -n SIZE_POPULATION    The size of the initial population of scenario candidates.
   -a ALGORITHM          The algorithm to use for search.
 (Currently only 1: NSGAII supported.)